tedhudek/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Ted's blog

-I'm glad you are here.
-I plan to talk about various tech topics.
+This is an occasional series in which I'll write about Git and other interesting things.